Crawl Space Vents - Open or Closed?

 Open vents allow hot, humid air into your crawl space, which can cause the growth of mold and mildew when it meets the cool air ducts underneath your house.
 Closed vents mean you aren’t letting humidity in, but you are trapping stale air.
 The answer to this dilemma is to condition your crawl space.

 We believe the answer is to condition your crawl space.
-Conditioned crawlspaces perform better than vented crawlspaces in terms of health, safety, and efficiency.
-Conditioning your crawlspace will improve its performance by reducing the levels of hot humid air from outside, meeting the cool damp underneath of your house, causing the growth of mold, mildew, and condensation on your vents – which can cause other issues that we will delve into in another blog.
+Conditioning scrawl space works better than crawl spaces vents in terms of health, safety, and efficiency.
+Conditioning your crawlspace will improve its performance by reducing the levels of hot humid air from outside that meets the cool damp underneath of your house.
+This is what can cause the growth of mold, mildew, and condensation on your vents.

 Call us today about using one of our custom fit solutions to address the specific needs of your space.
 And, always remember, what you can’t see, CAN hurt you.